 The bison herd lives and roams in the 800-acre fenced bison and elk management area.
 Sometimes, you can see the bison (and elk) from your vehicle on the auto tour route, the Tallgrass and Overlook Trails and the Visitor Center.

 Catalina Island plays host to a bison herd 22 miles off the southern California coast.
-Fourteen American bison were brought onto the island for a movie set in 1924 Zane Grey film, The Vanishing American.
+14 bison were brought onto the island as part of a movie set in the 1924 Zane Grey film, The Vanishing American.
+The bison were left on the island after production of the movie ended.

 Bison Viewing Safety Tips